 - recommended literature

 - HILLMAN, Arye L. Public finance and public policy : responsibilities and limitations of government.
 2nd. ed.
 Cambridge: Cambridge University Press, 2009. x, 859.
 ISBN 9780521738057. info

 - Assessment methods

-- The exam has a written (40 points) and an oral (30 points) form.
-The basic condition for getting a grade (A-E) from the course is to gain at least 30 points.
+- The exam has a written (100 points) form.
+The basic condition for getting a grade (A-E) from the course is to gain at least 60 points.
 Important information!
 If students commit a prohibited act, such as using various forbidden tools, cribbing, taking out any part of the exam or any other cheating, the teacher is allowed to interrupt an exam and to grade a student with F, FF or FFF according to the seriousness of the offence.
 The mentioned procedure relates to all the activities that are included in the final evaluation of the course (seminar work, essays, tests etc.).

 - Language of instruction

 - Further comments (probably available only in Czech)

 - The course is taught annually.